lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 The Portal's User Interface
 ===========================

-Across the top is a menu bar of interface options, but the DP0 data set is only accessed via the :ref:`Data-Access-Analysis-Tools-TAP`.
+Across the top is a menu bar of interface options, but the DP0 data set is only accessed via the :ref:`Data-Access-Analysis-Tools-TAP`, reached via the "RSP TAP Search" button.
 Under **TAP Searches** there are four steps.

-**1. TAP Service**: Leave this as the default `https://data.lsst.cloud/api/tap` to access DP0 data.
+**1. Select TAP Service**: Leave this as the default "Using RSP" (`https://data.lsst.cloud/api/tap`) to access DP0 data.

 .. _single-table-queries: